 Like you, we are working hard to adjust to these new circumstances.
 We will continue to support schools, children and families to promote well-being and good mental health through this testing time.

-- We are also able to answer any questions via email – email@example.com
+As always, we are able to answer any questions via email – firstname.lastname@example.org.

 The coronavirus outbreak has changed all of our lives.
 At Blue Smile, we are mindful that children are in need of additional support more than ever as their normal lives are disrupted, which may lead to more stress and anxiety.
 That is why the team at Blue Smile have been working very hard to develop new models of working in order to continue providing means of support to children and parents/carers while schools remain closed.